percy-999/git-demo/README.md

 Python is dynamically-typed and garbage-collected.
 It supports multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.
 It is often described as a "batteries included" language due to its comprehensive standard library.[33][34]

+Guido van Rossum began working on Python in the late 1980s as a successor to the ABC programming language and first released it in